joakim-brannstrom/dextool/plugin/mutate/README_config.md

 This is obvious when you think about it because "make test" is never changed when a mutant is injected.

+`max_test_cmd_output`: Limits the number of mbytes captured from the `test_cmd` executions.
+The limit is per `test_cmd`.
+This is used to prevent e.g.
+`test_cmd`s that execute in an infinite loop and spew out Gbyte of output from consuming all the available memory which lead to a crash of the plugin.
+The default limit is 10 Mbyte.
+It should be enough for most reasonable `test_cmd`s.

 ```toml
 [report]
 ```